rickb777/acceptable/README.md

 This is a library that handles `Accept` headers, which form the basis of content negotiation in HTTP server applications written in Go.
 It provides an implementation of the proactive server-driven content negotiation algorithm specified in RFC-7231.

+There is also support for conditional requests (RFC-7232) using entity tags.

 ## Accept parsing

 The `Accept` header is parsed using `ParseMediaRanges(hdr)`, which returns the slice of media ranges, e.g.